 Kenneth Leggett, the mayor pro tem, noted that the town will incur a previously unexpected expense of $4,000 from a Sept.
 9 special election for mayor.
 Bill Rogers, elected in April to the post, died suddenly last month, and an election must be held to choose a replacement.

 By Gary Garton

-JOPLIN, MO - Carolyn Clifford, 85, a retired bakery owner, passed away Wednesday, April 21.
-2021.
-A celebration of life will be held at a later date.
+CARTERVILLE, MO - Anthony Britton, 29, passed away Thursday, January 13, 2022.
+Celebration of life will be at a later date.
 Arrangements are under the direction of Ozark Memorial Park Crematory, Joplin.